Supple-build/homebridge-slide-shutter/README.md

 ```
 Multiple Slides can be added to the `devices` array.

-Now start of restart homebridge and all slides connected to your account should appear in the HomeKit app.
+Now start of restart homebridge and all slides should appear in the HomeKit app.

 # Roadmap